bioimagesuiteweb/bisweb-manual/staging/AWSBuckets.md

 Start by finding the Cognito item in the Amazon AWS dashboard (the screen that displays when you log into the Amazon AWS console), then select 'Manage User Pools' once inside.

 ![](./AWSBucketsImages/CognitoSelection.png)
-_Figure 2: The Amazon Cognito menu item on the dashboard (located all the way down the page)._
+_Figure 1: The Amazon Cognito menu item on the dashboard (located all the way down the page)._

 ![](./AWSBucketsImages/CognitoUserPoolScreen.png)
-_Figure 3: The Amazon Cognito main menu._
+_Figure 2: The Amazon Cognito main menu._

 Step through the options of creating your User Pool.
 These are fairly self-explanatory and most don't matter for the purposes of BioImage Suite; however, one option must be configured — the App clients.

 ### The App Client
 Once you are at the App client screen, click 'Add an app client' and fill out a name for your App client.
-You may change the other options for your app client if you would like, but BioImage Suite is designed to run with the defaults — be careful of 'Only allow Custom Authentication' in particular!
+You may change the other options for your app client if you would like, but BioImage Suite is designed to run with the defaults — be careful not to check 'Only allow Custom Authentication' in particular!
 Once you are finished, select 'Create app client'.

 ![](./AWSBucketsImages/AWSAppClientInput.png)
-_Figure 4: The app client input screen that will appear once you click 'Add an app client'._
+_Figure 3: The app client input screen that will appear once you click 'Add an app client'._

 Once you are finished configuring your User Pool's settings, you will be shown a screen that will let you review your choices.
 If you are satisfied, click 'Create pool'.
 This will return you to the main User Pool screen.